SAP-samples/teched2025-DT260/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/dt260_ex2_5_fiori_create_evaldata_button.png)

-## Exercise 2.4 Add visualisation for flight ratings using asterisks
+## Exercise 2.4 Change visualisation towards star rating of flights

-After completing these steps the SAP Fiori Flight Evaluation application will be able to display flight ratings for meal, flight and service quality using asterisks.
+After completing these steps the SAP Fiori Flight Evaluation application will be able to display flight ratings for meal, flight and service quality using start rating.

 1. Open the Metadata Extension **`ZC_FLEVAL_EX_##`** and replace the source code after the **Name;** for meal, flight and service ratings with the following code: